 on the Council of International Law of the German Federal Foreign Office; Armin von Bogdandy

 was a member of the German Council of Science and Humanities .

 Directors of the Institute have previously served and presently serve on international courts and other important bodies: inter alia in the European Commission for Democracy through Law (Venice Commission) and in the Independent International Fact-Finding Mission on the Conflict in Georgia (Anne Peters); at the OECD Nuclear Energy Tribunal and in the Scientific Committee of the European Union Agency for Fundamental Rights (Armin von Bogdandy); at the International Tribunal for the Law of the Sea and in the UN Committee on the Elimination of Racial Discrimination (Rüdiger Wolfrum); in the European Commission on Human Rights (Jochen A. Frowein); at the German Constitutional Court and the OSCE Court of Conciliation and Arbitration (Helmut Steinberger); at the European Court of Human Rights (Rudolf Bernhardt and Hermann Mosler); at the International Court of Justice (Hermann Mosler).

 This is reflected in its involvement in international research projects as well as its hosting of many visiting foreign researchers and the visiting professorships of the directors.

-The Institute runs an LL.M. programme in international economic law together with the University of Santiago de Chile and the law faculty of the University of Heidelberg which was managed by Rainer Grote from 2004 to 2013 and has since been supervised by Anne Peters.
+The Institute runs an LL.M. programme in international economic law together with the University of Santiago de Chile and the law faculty of the University of Heidelberg.
 The Institute has also developed close research ties with the Instituto de Investigaciones Jurídicas of the Universidad Autónoma de México (UNAM) and with the law faculty of the University of Basel.